2019 Financial SWOT Analysis

 Making Vet2Vet telemedicine profitable for your practice.
 Can you afford not to consider it?

-Nuala Summerfield and Rafe Garvin, Virtual Vet Specialists
+Nuala Summerfield and Rafe Garvin, Virtual Veterinary Specialists

 The most successful and sustainable businesses focus on adding value.
 So can Vet2Vet telemedicine potentially transform your practice value-chain in profitable ways?
 Nuala and Rafe will use real-life practice case-studies to demonstrate the strategic and financial aspects of introducing Vet2Vet telemedicine, to create a competitive advantage and to future proof your practice.
 They will also cover what is and isn’t currently possible from a technological, industry and regulatory standpoint.